ggandor/leap.nvim/README.md

   anywhere: a jetpack on the back, instead of airline routes (↔ [EasyMotion](https://github.com/easymotion/vim-easymotion) and its derivatives)

 * **the context**: it should be enough to look at the target, and nothing else (↔ vanilla Vim motion combinations using relative line numbers and/or repeats)

-* **the steps**: the motion should be atomic (↔ Vim motion combos), and ideally you should be able to type the whole sequence in one go, on more or less autopilot, concentrating on the task instead (↔ any kind of just-in-time labeling method; note that the "search command on steroids" approach by [Pounce](https://github.com/rlane/pounce.nvim) and [Flash](https://github.com/folke/flash.nvim), where the labels appear at an unknown time by design, makes this last goal impossible)
+* **the steps**: the motion should be atomic (↔ Vim motion combos), and ideally you should be able to type the whole input sequence in one go, on more or less autopilot (↔ any kind of just-in-time labeling method; note that the "search command on steroids" approach by [Pounce](https://github.com/rlane/pounce.nvim) and [Flash](https://github.com/folke/flash.nvim), where you can type as many characters as you want, and the labels appear at an unknown time by design, makes this last goal impossible)

 All the while using **as few keystrokes as possible**, and getting distracted by **as little incidental visual noise as possible**.